Michaelpalacce/go-btva/README.md

 ## Overview

-[Build Tools For VMware Aria](https://github.com/vmware/build-tools-for-vmware-aria) is a tool that enabling easier development for automation on VCF.
+[Build Tools For VMware Aria](https://github.com/vmware/build-tools-for-vmware-aria) is a tool that enables easier development for automation on VCF.
 BTVA comes with pre-requisites and even third party systems in order for everything to work correctly.

-This tool aims to ease the initial setup.
+This tool aims to ease that initial setup.

 ## Installing